jaxxstorm/pulumi-automationapi-workshop/README.md

 # Acknowledgements

-This workshop takes a lot of inspiration and has lifted code directly from [Komal Ali's](https://github.com/komalali/) [static site platyform](https://github.com/komalali/static-site-platyform).
+This workshop takes a lot of inspiration and has lifted code directly from [Komal Ali's](https://github.com/komalali/) [self service platyform](https://github.com/komalali/self-service-platyform).